Psychoanalytic Therapy: Definition & Techniques

 Wondering if psychoanalytic therapy is right for you?

-The history of this practice
+The history of psychoanalytic therapy

 The history of psychodynamic psychotherapy is rooted in the subject of psychoanalysis.
 The origins of psychoanalytic therapy were developed by Sigmund Freud in the late 1890s when he worked in a children's hospital.
 He noticed that many children had symptoms of poor mental health with no apparent cause and that some mental processes were subconscious.
 These thoughts were considered to be unconscious thoughts from the unconscious mind.